gardener/sow/README.md

   `gen` folder of the component and the actual (maybe updated) state (4a) replacing the old state held in the state folder.
 Therefore the state support of `spiff++` is used.
+  When using templates the template's version of the file is put in front of the processing chain.
 5. the effective deploment configuration is evaluated and the plugin set and order is determined.
 Then the plugins are called in the appropriate order together with their dedicated configuration settings.